rpalermodrums/ryanpalermo-dot-dev/src/assets/posts/v1__20240905__music-tech-relationship.md

 ## Shared Cognitive Processes

+In my experience, the way I approach musical challenges has helped me think more clearly when debugging complex code.
+Interestingly, research has found that musicians are often faster at recognizing patterns, much like spotting bugs or identifying code structures

 The cognitive processes shared between music and software engineering are more intricate than they might initially appear:

 1. Pattern recognition: